Ansh5008/FRA_final/replit.md

-# FRA Atlas - AI Powered Forest Resource Assessment Dashboard
+# FRA ACT - AI Powered Forest Resource Assessment Dashboard

 ## Overview

-FRA Atlas is a modern single-page web application designed for forest resource assessment and monitoring.
+FRA ACT is a modern single-page web application designed for forest resource assessment and monitoring.
 Built as a hackathon demo project, it serves as an AI-powered dashboard that provides comprehensive forest management tools including data analytics, GIS mapping, AI integration, and real-time alert systems.
 The application features an earthy forest-inspired design with smooth animations and professional presentation suitable for environmental stakeholders.

 ## User Preferences